Our Location

 While negligent motorists are the leading cause of car accidents, other factors could be at play.
 For example, some accidents occur or have worse effects because of an auto defect, such as a defectively designed vehicle or a faulty safety component.
 In other cases, poor roadway maintenance indirectly leads to a collision.

-When to Report a Car Accident in South Carolina
+When to Report a Car Accident in West Virginia

-It is strongly recommended that you call 911 or contact the police using the non-emergency line after any serious car accident, especially if someone has been injured.
+The law doesn't give a specific definition of "immediately," but it's best to err on the side of caution and report the accident as soon as possible at the scene of the accident.
+You can call 911 for emergencies or the non-emergency number for the appropriate law enforcement agency depending on the severity of the situation.
 Be honest with the police about what happened, but avoid making any statements that could be construed as admitting fault.
 Remember, only a thorough investigation into the accident will uncover exactly what happened and who is responsible.

 “I thank Mike Slocumb so much for changing my life.
 David and Mike were like Angels to me.
 I didn’t know if I would ever walk again.”